|

 Show number of seeds :

-the number of seeds contained by the hole pointed by the mouse cursor is
+active, the number of seeds contained by the hole pointed by the

 Show target

-a little circle shows the hole reached if the player plays the hole pointed
+active, a little circle shows the hole reached if the player plays

 Show playboard state